jh9553-commits/The-relation-between-Chinese-Gold-Jewelry-Company-stock-prices-and-Gold-Future-prices/README.md

   - Consumer discretionary spending and confidence
   - Inflation expectations (gold as inflation hedge)
   - Wealth effect from gold price changes
+- Time-frequency dependency suggests that quarterly/yearly jewelry sales may be better economic indicators than daily/weekly metrics

 ## 12. Conclusion